 Who are the Bodach and the Cailleach?

-There are other Bodach and Cailleach stones to be found in similar locations, such as in Ireland, on the island of Gigha.
-What is really interesting is that the shape of those found in Gigha are very similar to the size and shape of the statues found in Scotland and similar legends are given to them.
+There are other Bodach and Cailleach stones to be found in similar locations outside of the Tigh na Bodach, such as on the island of Gigha.
+What is really interesting is the shape of those found in Gigha are very similar to the size and shape of the statues found here and similar legends are given to them.
 This is no coincidence.

 The Bodach, spouse to the Cailleach, was clearly an influential figure.
 In earlier years, as he was replaced by more Christian thinking, he was relegated to a bogeyman or Boggart of sorts, who would snatch the unwary from safe hearth and home or a portent of death, as the Bodach Glas– the grey man.
 Now a supernatural being whose legends have been lost to time.